Translating nutrition research into a scroll-driven, digital narrative about malnutrition

 RESEARCH

-We conducted literature reviews, organizing information by topic across multiple dimensions, including neuroscience, biological, chemical, and psychological aspects.
+We organized information by topic across multiple dimensions, including neuroscience, biological, chemical, and psychological aspects.
 This process helped the team determine how to structure and present complex information in our script-writing.

 COPYWRITING